| | |

 the kinks.
 This causes packet errors and hugely reduces the

+continuous bit rate at which the cable can operate.
 It's worse yet when you consider that the PLE200 unit itself is

 designed to carry HD video over IP, and it thus asks a lot